dzhidzhoev/Iugerum/README.md

 Program calculating integrals

 Hometask in computers architecture course at CMC MSU.
-Description is in file task.pdf.
+Description is in file task.pdf